-The letter seen here was written on February 2, 1853 from the Senate Chamber in Jefferson City, Missouri.
+The Crow letter (PDF) was written on February 2, 1853 from the Senate Chamber in Jefferson City, Missouri.
 The letter was written by Wayman Crow, then a Missouri state senator, to his friend, William Greenleaf Eliot, pastor of the First Unitarian Church in St. Louis.
 The letter pre-dates the passage of the University's charter by several weeks, making it the earliest surviving piece of correspondence concerning Washington University.

 In the body of the letter Crow brings Eliot up to date on events in the senate, and expresses his concern over the performance of certain (unnamed) senators and representatives from the St. Louis area.
 Crow then tells Eliot he will soon be returning to St. Louis and sends his regards to Eliot and his family.